A-narang/dashboard-2024/README.md

 - Node.js and express are used in the backend
 - MongoDB is used to store and handle data
 - EJS is the templating engine

-## Reflection
-I learned a lot from this project.
-I had very little experience working with databases before this project so I enjoyed learning how MongoDB worked.
-I also learned about endpoints and how to handle form submissions.
-When I was working on the delete button I learned the importance of having the object id to delete the correct organization.
-If I had more time I would've liked to try to create an update button and learn how to create the route for that as well.